banrovegrie/old-site/_pages/journal.md

 ---

+> It is sad that we get so used to the world that we fail to recognize how bewildering and even unreasonable, at times, everything is.

 ## What is Communication?

 Today, there a more than $7$ billion people living on this planet.
 We have surpassed all other species of animals by an incredibly long margin.
 We have achieved feats that were inconceivable once.
 We have touched the moon, discovered particles that are infinitesimally small and galaxies that are larger than we can even conceive, we have conquered the high mountains, trekked impassable deserts, scoured the skies and tamed even the raging seas.
 But one feat that separates us completely from all that came before us - the ability to believe in an imagined reality, to believe in a collective myth and values and this is what has ultimately given shape to modern human society.